Hong Kong dollar: Coins

-Starting on New Year's Day 1993 at midnight stroke, prior to the establishment of the HKSAR, coins with Queen Elizabeth II's portrait were gradually withdrawn from circulation.
+Starting in 1993, prior to the establishment of the HKSAR, coins with Queen Elizabeth II's portrait were gradually withdrawn from circulation.
 Most of the notes and coins in circulations feature Hong Kong's Bauhinia flower or other symbols.
-Coins with the Queen's portrait are still legal tender and can be seen, but these are slowly being phased out.
-However, most still remain in legal tender and are in circulation.
-Because the redesign was highly sensitive with regard to political and economic reasons, the designing process of the new coins could not be entrusted to an artist but was undertaken by Joseph Yam, Chief Executive of the Hong Kong Monetary Authority, himself who found in the Bauhinia the requested "politically neutral design" and did a secret "scissors and paste job".
+Coins with the Queen's portrait are still legal tender, but these are slowly being phased out.
+However, most still remain in circulation.
+Because the redesign was highly sensitive with regard to political and economic reasons, the designing process of the new coins could not be entrusted to an artist but was undertaken by Joseph Yam, Chief Executive of the Hong Kong Monetary Authority, himself, who found in the Bauhinia the requested "politically neutral design" and did a secret "scissors and paste job".

 In early 1997, to commemorate Hong Kong's transfer of sovereignty from Britain to the PRC, the government issued a new commemorative coin set which depicted Chinese cultural themes and Hong Kong's landmarks and 19 and 97, marking the year 1997, on each side of the designs.

 As of today, coins in denominations of HK$10, HK$5, HK$2, HK$1, 50 cents, 20 cents and 10 cents are issued by the Hong Kong Monetary Authority on behalf of the Government of Hong Kong.